D3DEnergetic/FIDASIM/README.md

 			  zeff:zeff}					;;ZEFF
 END
 ```
-As you can see it is all rather self explaintory.
+As you can see it is all rather self-explanatory.
 All I need to do now to get ABCD to work with prefida is supply the above information.
 I can use whatever routines I want so long as the output of abcd_routines is defined as above.
 I could also include other things in the
 structures so long as I have the above.